-The UK's withdrawal from the European Union may adversely affect the Issuer's operating model and financial results.
+The UK's withdrawal from the European Union may adversely affect the Issuer's operating model and financial results

-The circumstances of the United Kingdom's ("UK") anticipated withdrawal from the European Union ("EU") will likely have a significant impact on general economic conditions in the UK and the EU.
+The circumstances of the UK's exit from the European Union ("EU") on 31 January 2020 and the scheduled end of the transition period on 31 December 2020 may have a significant impact on general economic conditions in the UK and the EU.
 The UK's future relationship with the EU and its trading relationships with the rest of the world will likely take a number of years to resolve.
 This may result in a prolonged period of uncertainty, unstable economic conditions and market volatility, including currency fluctuations.
 See "Current economic and market conditions may adversely affect the Issuer's results".